-Since 30 April 2016, Mr Angus has acquired a beneficial interest in an additional 4 shares.
-There have been no other changes in the above holdings between 30 April 2016 and 2 June 2016.
+Since 30 April 2018, Mr Angus has acquired a beneficial interest in an additional 8 shares, Mr Rushbrook in an additional 8 shares, and Ms Sharp in an additional 8 shares.
+There have been no other changes in the above holdings between 30 April 2018 and 1 June 2018.